misken/hillmaker/docs/devnotes/hm_devnotes.rst

 Development environment
 -----------------------

-Created a conda environment called hilltest (and one called hilldev)
+Created a conda environment called `datascicore`.
+It does NOT contain the hillmaker package.

-Add hillmaker.pth file to site-packages in the conda env

-/home/mark/Documents/development/hillmaker

 Git workflows
 -------------